Cryliss/go-cors/docs/misconfigurations/PREDOMAIN_BYPASS.md

 # Pre Domain Bypass

 ## Description
-Host allows requests from hostnames that has this host as a prefix.
+Host allows requests from hostnames that has the host as a prefix.

 **Severity**: High